How to Set Up an A/B Test: Statistical Significance and Sample Size

 How long should my A/B test run?

-I have a small website, can I do A/B testing?
+I have a small website; can I do A/B testing?

 Yes, but instead of micro changes (like button color), you should test larger radical changes (like the entire page structure or value proposition).
-It is difficult to achieve statistical significance on low-traffic sites, so it may be more appropriate to support your findings with qualitative data such as user tests or surveys.
+Achieving statistical significance is difficult on low-traffic sites, so it is better to obtain qualitative data through user tests or surveys.

 Is a 90% significance level sufficient?